Mato Grosso do Sul: Climate

 Mato Grosso do Sul has humid subtropical and tropical climates.
 The average annual rainfall is 1471.1 mm.
 January is the warmest month, with mean maximum of 34 °C (93.2 °F) and minimum of 24 °C (75.2 °F) and more rain; July experiences the coldest temperatures, with mean maximum of 25 °C (77 °F) and minimum of -2,0 °C (28 °F) and sun.

 Vegetation

+The state is located in western Brazil, in a region mostly occupied by the inland marshes of the Pantanal and the cerrado ecosystems.

-The "cerrado" landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys.
+The cerrado landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys.
 This ecosystem includes various types of vegetation.
 Humid fields and "buriti" palm paths are found where the water table is near the surface.
 Alpine pastures occur at higher altitudes, and mesophytic forests grow on more fertile soils.
 The "cerrado" trees have distinctive twisted trunks covered in thick bark, and their leaves are typically broad and rigid.
 Many herbaceous plants have extensive roots to store water and nutrients.
 The plants' thick bark and roots serve as adaptations to the periodic fires that sweep through the cerrado landscape, protecting them from destruction and allowing them to sprout again after the fire.

-The state is located in western Brazil, in a region mostly occupied by the inland marshes of the Pantanal.
+Tree-cover loss year in Mato Grosso do Sul, 2001-2024, from the Global Forest Change dataset.

+Agriculture and cattle ranching are major drivers of deforestation in Mato Grosso do Sul.
+In 2024, over 90,000 hectares of primary forest were deforested.
+The Pantanal biome has also suffered from increasingly damaging forest fires due to increasing land clearing using fire, combined with drier conditions due to climate change.

 The highest elevation is the 1,065 m high Morro Grande.